mjswensen/mjswensen.com/blog/_posts/2021-04-30-the-case-for-using-frameworks.md

 Web components are ill-equipped to manage the complex state required to build an advanced frontend application.
 The stackless approach can work for simple informational sites, but for applications with complex user interfaces, the state management becomes unwieldy without the help of a framework or state management library.

 This is the second time the answer to "how to build an app without a framework" is "actually, just use a framework."
-There are very few classes of applications that are both useful and don’t require the management of complex state.
+There are very few classes of applications that are both useful and don't require the management of complex state.

 ## Complexity is not addressed